-The Medical Laboratory Technician (MLT) program provides students with the opportunity to acquire the necessary skills to work under the supervision of a registered clinical scientist or pathologist in a clinical laboratory, hospital, or other health agency.
+Henderson Community College's Medical Laboratory Technician (MLT) program provides students with the opportunity to acquire the necessary skills to work under the supervision of a registered clinical scientist or pathologist in a clinical laboratory, hospital, or other health agency.
 It is a 2-year Associate in Applied Sciences degree program.
+In addition:

-MLT requires an aptitude for science.
-The potential student must also possess the desire to serve others and demonstrate the highest degree of integrity, honesty, confidentiality, and responsibility.
+- potential students must have an aptitude for science and also possess the desire to serve others and demonstrate the highest degree of integrity, honesty, confidentiality, and responsibility.

-The pass rate on the national MLT(ASCP) certification exam, which all graduates of the MLT program at Henderson Community College are eligible to take, for the past three years is 89%.
-The graduation rate for students entering the second year of this program is 100% for the past three years.
-The graduate job placement rate in a related field for the past three years is 90% (data from fall 2011 through spring 2015).
+The pass rate on the national MLT(ASCP) certification exam, which all graduates of the MLT program at Henderson Community College are eligible to take, for the past three years is 90%.
+The graduation rate for students entering the second year of this program is 95%.
+The graduate job placement rate in a related field for the past three years is 97% (data from fall 2015 through spring 2018).

 National Accrediting Agency for Clinical Laboratory Sciences